 - Apply Online

-During the fall semester U.N. program, you spend at least two days a week in New York at the United Nations.
+During the fall semester U.N. program, you spend two days a week in New York at the United Nations.
 For additional credits, you may also opt to participate in an Internship which would add an additional day(s) to your schedule.
 You will have the opportunity to hear from members of the U.N.
 Secretariat, the delegations, special agencies, or nongovernmental organizations represented at the United Nations.
 Group discussion typically follows.
 The balance of the day is devoted to other projects such as attending various meetings, conducting interviews and gathering data for your research project.

 The Semester on the United Nations is an eight credit program in which you enroll in two required courses.

 - PSCI 383/The United Nations System and the International Community (4 credits)

 On-site exposure to the realities of international politics in the United Nations context.
 An examination of the evolution of the United Nations and the network of international institutions associated with it.
 An analysis of the role played by the United Nations in the larger international community.

 - PSCI 384/Research Seminar on the United Nations (4 credits)

 Students conduct research on selected topics related to the United Nations and its role in the larger international system.
 Assignments include the preparation of a major research paper designed to develop techniques appropriate to the analysis of international affairs.

 - Optional: PSCI 283/United Nations Community Internship (2-8 credits)